 Save any changes you’ve made to the template.
 Note that this also relates to changes made through the gear menu.
 The text underneath the form name will read “You have unsaved changes” if there are any changes that need to be saved.

 Gear menu options

-- Public Share: Allow external users to create forms based on this template, or manage any existing Public Forms created from this template.
+Public Forms: Allow external users to create forms based on this template, or manage any existing Public Forms created from this template.